Maxwell Introduced the Concept of Electromagnetic Fields: A Deep Dive into a Revolutionary Idea

 The Significance of the Displacement Current

 The addition of the displacement current term to Ampère's law is arguably Maxwell's most significant contribution.
 Before Maxwell, Ampère's law only considered conduction currents (the flow of electric charge through a conductor).
-Still, maxwell realized that a changing electric field also acts as a source of magnetic field, even in the absence of a conduction current.
+And maxwell realized that a changing electric field also acts as a source of magnetic field, even in the absence of a conduction current.
 This "displacement current" is crucial for understanding electromagnetic wave propagation.

 Predicting Electromagnetic Waves: A Triumph of Theory